w3c/cogai/demos/README.md

 Basic emotions are those that have a genetic basis for our survival.
 However, humans are distinct from other species in the sophistication of our languages, which have resulted in cultural evolution that takes place on a much shorter timescale than genetic evolution.
 Agriculture and industrialisation have enabled complex civilisation, and this in turn is likely to have enabled an expanded gamut of feelings due to the complexities of life as a member of a civilisation.
 It can be argued that entertainment in the form of books, plays and movies help us to think about a much richer range of situations than we are likely to experience for ourselves, and to thereby prepare ourselves for new eventualities when they arise.

-Primary emotions are directly triggered by particular situation and have direct benefits.
+Primary emotions are directly triggered by particular situations and have direct benefits.
 Secondary emotions are triggered as a consequence of primary emotions, and have weaker benefits.
 There are disagreements as to how many distinct emotions there are, despite there being many words for feelings and emotions in the English language.
-A common treatment is to position emotions on a two dimensional space involving valence and arrousal, but other dimensions are also talked about.
+Emotions are associated with whether they are perceived as positive or negative (valence) and whether they are calming or exciting (arousal).

 An effective theory needs to account for how a given feeling or emotion benefits the individual or others in a social group, what triggers this feeling or emotion, and how it is signalled to others.
 The theory must also include an account of how emotions influence thought and vice versa.
 Further work is needed to apply this to a range of emotions and to implement the models as demos.
 This is dependent on identifying scenarios that involves the chosen feeling or emotion without depending on large amounts of everyday knowledge.